pez57/my_record_collection/README.md

     * Solution was to remove the `update_worksheet` function call and add `(user_data: list):` to `update_worksheet()` function.
 I then renamed both functions to improve readability.
 * Heroku stopped loading.
     * This happened after I installed the Pandas library.
 The solution wast to add the pandas requirements to the requirements.txt file.

+## Future Improvements
+Key features that I would like to add once the spreadsheet is more densely populated include:
+* `get_all_catalog_records()` This can be improved by caching the result of the function for 'x' amount of seconds/minutes.
+* Moving the data into new worksheets in Genre order
+* Add a "Sold" option to the Delete a Record option.
+    * Create a Sold worksheet and sum the total of all sold items

 ## Technologies
 ### Technologies